erSubhashThapa/100daysofcode/r1-log.md

   ## Moving On For Now

-  I still have a bit to understand about promises, but I wanted to take a break form watching videos and do some coding.
+  I still have a bit to understand about promises, but I wanted to take a break from watching videos and do some coding.

   I decided to start a food app I'd been meaning to work on for while.
 It will compile the **nutritional label values** for different foods by grabbing the **nutrient values from the USDA database** using their API.